 • Finding out what your government entitlements are, as there may be implications

-• If you have life insurance through your super fund, checking it won’t be affected.
+• If you have life insurance through your super fund, check it won’t be affected